MrZhuNi/salome_shape/src/FeaturesPlugin/doc/cutFeature.rst

 Cut
 ===

-To a create boolean opration Cut in the active part:
+To perform a boolean opration Cut in the active part:

 #. select in the Main Menu *Features - > Cut* item  or
 #. click **Cut** button in the toolbar